 One of the smartest tools you can have in your relationship-building arsenal is a newsletter.
-It doesn’t matter if it’s electronic or printed, this regular connection with your audiences is one of the most important assets your organization can develop.
+It doesn’t matter if it’s electronic or printed, this regular connection with your audiences is one of the most important assets your nonprofit organization can develop.

 What is a newsletter?

 A newsletter is a regular and reliable publication produced by your nonprofit organization that shares valuable news and information with your audiences.
 The key is to present the information in a way that is aligned with the reader’s self-interest.

 This is no small point.
 A mistake too many organizations make is droning on and on about themselves without advancing their business goals with the reader.

 Producing a newsletter may sound old school, given all the platforms and ways we can stay in touch with audiences.
 But here’s why relying on external platforms, without developing your own, is risky and why you need to think about a newsletter in a new way.